Analysis | One word says a lot about the Democrats’ shift on the border

 Again, saying you don’t yet have the facilities and processes in place to deal with the influx is not the same as saying you will welcome everyone.
 But Mayorkas’s comments are hardly the only ones that suggest a more welcoming posture toward people aiming for the border.
 And the Biden administration has effectively acknowledged that.

-At a briefing last week, the ambassador to the Southern border, Roberta Jacobson, acknowledged that the administration’s more, in her words, “humane” approach might be drawing people northward in high numbers.
+At a briefing last week, the administration’s coordinator for the Southern border, Roberta Jacobson, acknowledged that the more, in her words, “humane” approach might be drawing people northward in high numbers.

-“Surges tend to respond to hope, and there was a significant hope for a more humane policy after four years of, you know, pent-up demand,” Jacobson said, referring to the Trump administration’s hard-line policies which included controversially separating families at the border.
+“Surges tend to respond to hope, and there was a significant hope for a more humane policy after four years of, you know, pent-up demand,” Jacobson said, referring to the Trump administration’s hard-line policies that included controversially separating families at the border.
 “So I don’t know whether I would call that a ‘coincidence,’ but I certainly think that the idea that a more humane policy would be in place may have driven people to make that decision.”

 Jacobson added that smugglers were allegedly using this to spread misinformation about people’s actual hopes of being able to enter the United States.

 Credit to the Biden administration for acknowledging that its policies might have contributed to the border surge; transparency is great, and it’s a rather obvious conclusion.
 That said, that’s not the same as smart politics, given Republicans have sought to raise this as an issue whenever possible.
-And Republicans are already using and are very likely to continue to use Mayorkas’s and Jacobson’s comments to argue that the Biden administration is welcoming people to the border — whether that’s now.
+And Republicans are already using and are very likely to continue to use Mayorkas’s and Jacobson’s comments to argue that the Biden administration is welcoming people to the border — whether or not that’s “now.”

-The Democratic Party’s vision of what smart immigration policy is and should be has definitively evolved over the last two decades.
+The Democratic Party’s vision of what smart immigration policy is has definitively evolved over the past two decades.
 Many of its leaders, including Clinton and Senate Majority Leader Charles E. Schumer (D-N.Y.), were rather hard-line on the border in the mid-2000s, saying things that echo much of what the Republican Party says today.
 The party has since become much more concerned about what its more liberal supporters and the increasingly important Hispanic demographic think, though they backslid a bit with that latter demographic in 2020.

-The question for Democrats now is whether saying people should proceed with plans to come to the border — whether now, when the system can better deal with them — is what Americans want to hear when we have a brewing crisis on the border.
+The question for Democrats now is whether saying people should proceed with plans to come to the border — now or when the system can better deal with them — is what Americans want to hear when we have a brewing crisis there.